julianoctvaz/SentimentAnalysis/README.md

 # SentimentAnalysis

 That is a basic xcode project that analysis an text sentence with three possible labels to result: neutral, positive and negative.
-The fisrt label on screen its the answer by an natural language processing model (NLP) by Appl, and the second was created by me.
+The fisrt label on screen its the answer by an natural language processing model (NLP) by Apple, and the second was created by me.

 ## Knowlegdement and Information